vasilev17/ai-summerize/README.md

 ---
 ## 🌐 Live Deployment
-The web app is fully deployed and accessible here: **<https://aisummerizing.netlify.app/>**.
+The web app is fully deployed and accessible here: **<https://aisummerizing.netlify.app/>**
-Feel free to explore and try summarizing your favorite articles!
+☀️ Feel free to explore and try summerizing your favorite articles!